VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

 - Credit Cards are accepted at most places (American Express, however, is not always accepted)

-- Dubai is expensive – not everything but accommodation, for example, is really expensive – however, you can buy food and do activities that are cheap and save money there.
+- Dubai is expensive – not everything but accommodation, for example, is costly – however, you can buy food and do activities that are cheap and save money there.
 Here is my full budget travel guide to Dubai

 Religion in Dubai / Don´ts in Dubai

 - Sex before marriage is forbidden in Dubai – you might have heard of the case of foreigners that were raped and reported it to the police.
 And not only the alleged rapist got arrested but also the victim.
 So, thus it is even more important to be aware of your surroundings.
-Though, as mentioned Dubai is safe, you might have to deal with these issues – especially if you drunk alcohol and then report such a crime etc.
+Though, as mentioned, Dubai is safe, you might have to deal with these issues – especially if you drink alcohol and then report such a crime, etc.

 Is Dubai Safe?

 - I think Dubai is one of the safest places to visit – in every aspect.
-Even as a female solo traveler you are safe to visit.
-Dubai’s crime rate is among the lowest in the world, more about security and safety issues here.
+Even as a female solo traveler, you are safe to visit.
+Dubai’s crime rate is among the lowest globally.
+More about security and safety issues here.

 Best Time to Visit Dubai

-- Check also for the fasting time (Ramadan) because life is different during that time and many activities cannot be done (also alcohol is less available).
+- Check also for the fasting time (Ramadan) because life is different during that time.
+Many activities cannot be done (also, alcohol is less available).

 How to Get to Dubai

-Dubai has two airports – the Dubai International Airport is the main one and if you fly into Dubai then you will most likely arrive here.
-The airport is well connected to the rest of Dubai and you can find taxis in front of the airport (there is a small surhcarge for taxis starting at Dubai Airport).
+Dubai has two airports – the Dubai International Airport is the main one, and if you fly into Dubai, you will most likely arrive here.
+The airport is well connected to the rest of Dubai, and you can find taxis in front of the airport (there is a small surcharge for taxis starting at Dubai Airport).
 But there is also a metro station that you can use.

 How to Get Around in Dubai